-Clan Donald’s DNA project, now eleven years old, is among the largest family-based genetic genealogy
+Clan Donald’s DNA project, now over 15 years old, is among the largest family-based genetic genealogy

 project in the world.
 It has now reached the 1600 participant level.